 On July 25, 2017, the U.S. Department of Labor’s Wage and Hour Division (“WHD”) issued a Request for Information (“RFI”) concerning the Obama-era overtime rule.
 The final overtime rule issued by the WHD during the Obama Administration (the “Final Rule”), which our Employment Practice Group summarized on May 20, 2016, increased the salary threshold for the white collar exemptions from overtime from $23,660 per year to $47,476 per year, but did not implement any changes to the applicable duties tests.
 The Final Rule never saw the light of day, as a Texas district court judge issued an injunction on November 22, 2016, which blocked the Final Rule from taking effect.
-We wrote about the injunction and its impact on employers here.

 In keeping with the Trump Administration’s stated intention to revisit the Final Rule, the WHD published the RFI to obtain information from the public that would aid in formulating a new proposal to revise the overtime regulations.
 The RFI contains 11 questions for those who wish to submit comments, including, for example:

 - Whether the 2004 salary level should be updated for inflation;

 - Whether the regulations should contain multiple standard salary levels and, if so, how such levels should be set;